btholt/build-a-fullstack-nextjs-app-v4/lessons/04-database/B-setting-up-drizzle.md

 - What's nice is we're not stuck calling "created_at" using snake case in JavaScript.
 Drizzle makes it easy for us to define our own alias of what we want to call it in code versus what it's called in the database.
 This was particularly helpful in a codebase I was working in where the actual names of the columns were very long and annoying due to being apart of another system but we could call it whatever we wanted in JS code.
 - `$inferSelect` and `$inferInsert` are probably two of the coolest black magic features in code I've ever used.
 It takes the database shape that we set up for the articles tables and turns it into a TypeScript type.
 We write the code once and we get both the TypeScript types and the database ORM to use.
 Amazing.
 If you're writing raw SQL, you need to author and maintain those types yourself.

 That's it!
-Now we have a schema that we can use to create our databse connection.
+Now we have a schema that we can use to create our database connection.
 Go create an index.ts file in the same directory.

 ```typescript
 import { neon } from "@neondatabase/serverless";